Skip to main content

 The Acurast Orchestrator is a centerpiece of the consensus layer, combining the orchestration (i.e., the scheduling of deployments and enabling the liquid matching) of the Processor’s computational resources and Developers.
 The orchestrator plays an essential role in the definition, agreement, and enforcement of value exchange between processors and developers.

 The orchestrator is where the liquid matching engine pairs the advertised processor resources with the defined requirements of the developers.
-The orchestrator natively supports various price-finding mechanisms (e.g., auctions and advertisements), making DevEx highly accessible and seamless.
+The orchestrator natively supports various price-finding mechanisms (e.g., auctions and advertisements), making Developer Experience (DevEx) highly accessible and seamless.

 Every agreement between processor and developer is specified in an entity called deployment.
-The deployment specifies (i) a set of instructions that are executed on the processor, (ii) its scheduling parameters, and (iii) settlement configuration (i.e., where the output is further processed or persisted), and (iv) finally, the rewards.
+The deployment specifies (i) a set of instructions that are executed on the processor, (ii) its scheduling parameters, and (iii) the destination configuration (i.e., where the output is further processed or persisted).